MiguelitoBFMV/mvs-tracker/README.md

 ### MyAnimeList

-Primary source for personal anime and manga list data.
+Primary source for personal Anime and Manga list data.

+MyAnimeList owns the canonical personal relationship: list status, progress, score, rewatch / reread state, and the MAL ID used as the stable cross-source identity.

 MyAnimeList OAuth credentials are handled through an owner-authorized flow.
 Access and refresh tokens are stored in Supabase, access tokens are renewed automatically before expiration, and a failed API request caused by an invalid access token is retried once after a forced refresh.

 ### AniList

-Public metadata and discovery source for anime airing data, native titles, streaming links, seasonal anime, and search.
+Public discovery and enrichment source for MAL Insights.

+AniList is used for:

+- Anime airing data.
+- Native titles.
+- Streaming links.
+- Seasonal Anime.
+- Anime Search / Rescue support.
+- Manga Search / Rescue candidates.
+- Anime relation discovery.
+- Manga relation discovery.

+Relation discovery uses AniList, but local relation nodes remain anchored by MAL ID.
+When a related Anime or Manga already exists locally, MVS Tracker displays the personal MAL-backed status, progress, score, and local artwork.

 ### MANGA Plus